JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/k/Incentive_Effects_k.md

   <img src="plots/unsaturated_agg_stake_change_by_stake_bin_228_285.png" alt="Unsaturated Pools change measured in agg delegation when k increases" width="48%">
 </div>

+The next plot shows the new distribution of stake.
+The left panel shows the distribution over the pools on epoch 228 versus the same pools that survived in epoch 285.
+We see that there is an improvment in the distribution.
+This is because many dust pools left (exits pools were especially small, with a median $\approx 0.07M$), due to redelegation, and due to incoming stake to existing pools.
+The right panel shows the distribution with all pools in each epoch (hence, epoch 285 includes new pools).

 <p align="center">
   <img src="plots/stake_distribution_228_vs_285.png" alt="Change in the distribution of stakes when k increases" width="80%">